AdamNowotny/jasmine-signals/README.markdown

 ================
 `jasmine-signals` is a [Jasmine](https://github.com/pivotal/jasmine) matcher extension that simplifies writing specs for components using [JS-Signals](http://millermedeiros.github.com/js-signals/).

-Adds to expectations to Jasmine:
+Adds new matchers to Jasmine:
  * toHaveBeenDispatched
  * toHaveBeenDispatchedWith